insidemordecai/insidemordecai.com/content/posts/202412-wrapped-2024/index.md

 ### 2022

-I'm still shocked by the total minutes listened but I guess that's what endless hours of uni project programming does to your stats.
+I'm still shocked by the total minutes listened but I guess that's what endless hours of programming uni projects does to your stats.

 | Top Songs                                                           | Top Artists             |
 |---------------------------------------------------------------------|-------------------------|